CAIDA/catalog-data/sources/solution/how_to_annotate_a_traceroute_with_ixp/README.md

 import ipaddress

 def annotate_traceroute(path, ips):
+    """
+    Inputs a path to data file and a list of IP addresses and returns a corresponding list of IXP names.
+    """
     # Converts all into IP address format, appends None if not IP address
     ips_format = []
     for ip in ips: